Boxersteavee/website/src/content/docs/projects/SDR/index.md

 ## SDR Projects
 This section contains a link to all of my SDR (Software Defined Radio) projects on this site.
 You can find them on the sidebar to the left.
-(Top left button on mobile)
+(Top right hamburger button on mobile)

 <sub>Publised 17th October 2025</sub>